 Cotswolds

-On our first day in the Cotswolds, our first stop was the private residence gardens of HRH King Charles III, Highgrove strolling around the royal gardens with our Highgrove guide.
+On our first day in the Cotswolds we enjoyed a guided tour of the private residence gardens of HRH King Charles III, Highgrove.
 Dating back to between 1796 and 1798, the house itself was built in a Georgian neo-classical design on the site of an older property.
-When The Prince of Wales bought the Highgrove estate in 1980, it had little more than a neglected kitchen garden, an overgrown copse, some pastureland and a few hollow oaks.
+When The Prince of Wales bought the Highgrove estate in 1980 it had little more than a neglected kitchen garden, an overgrown copse, some pastureland and a few hollow oaks.
 Using his vision and ideas, His Majesty, with the help of some of Britain’s finest garden designers have created a series of individual gardens that is now regarded as one of the greatest gardens of our time.
+Inside King Charles’ garden at Highgrove | Alan Titchmarsh visits

 The Grade: 1 listed Market House in the centre of Tetbury was built in 1655 by Tetbury Feoffees and is still owned by them to this day.
 The Feoffees were founded in 1633 and at the time they were a group of four local residents from the town who bought the advowsons from the landowner and took responsibility for the towns future.
 The Market House has had many uses, administration of the Town, sales (stapling) of wool and under the entrance steps storage for the hand fire pump and was even used as a “lock up” until the Police Station was built.
 The Market Hall is still used today for Craft Fairs, Exhibitions, Sales and Private Functions with Markets taking place underneath every week.